JuhTyg010/cppSchool/project/docs/DeveloperGuide.md

 #### 2. Constructor:

-- `Map(const std::string& config, float Width, float Height, std::vector<std::vector<int>>& map)`:
+- `Map(const std::string& config, float Width, float Height)`:
   Constructs a new Map object by loading map data from the specified [configuration file](Configuration.md)
     and setting the width, height, and reference to the map.
-For every configuration , the map make it universal. where the map is a 2D vector of integers.
-Which represent : 0. empty space, 1. wall, 2. exit, 3. player, 5. item.
+For every configuration , the map class make it universal.
-    Others are reserved for future use.
+    Makes bool map with true on walls and false on empty space.
+And other int map with items which are stored in array.
+    Also sets the finish and player position.

 #### 3. Methods: